Acts 26

 Acts 26:4-8After the Strictest Sect

-4My manner of life from my youth, which was at the first among mine own nation at Jerusalem, all the Jews know; 5Which knew me from the beginning, if they would testify, that after the most straitest sect of our religion I lived a Pharisee.
+4My manner of life from my youth, which was at the first among mine own nation at Jerusalem, know all the Jews; 5Which knew me from the beginning, if they would testify, that after the most straitest sect of our religion I lived a Pharisee.
 6And now I stand and am judged for the hope of the promise made of God unto our fathers: 7Unto which promise our twelve tribes, instantly serving God day and night, hope to come.
-For which hope's sake, king Agrippa, I am accused of the Jews.
+For which hope’s sake, king Agrippa, I am accused of the Jews.
 8Why should it be thought a thing incredible with you, that God should raise the dead?

 Paul reminds the court: you all know this about me.
 He is not claiming to be someone other than who he was.
-He was a Pharisee4 - a man of the law, zealous, meticulous, devoted.
+He was a Pharisee - a man of the law, zealous, meticulous, devoted.
 He did not become this by accident.
 His entire youth was shaped toward it.
 His credentials are real.
 The Jerusalem community witnessed it.
 And yet, he will tell them, all of that devotion was devotion to something false.
-This is why his conversion matters: he did not give up righteousness; he discovered that the righteousness he sought was pointing him in the wrong direction.

 Acts 26:9-11The Persecutor